kubewarden/docs/docs/howtos/policy-servers/02-private-registry.md

 , either of type `kubernetes.io/dockercfg` or type `kubernetes.io/dockerconfigjson`.
 These secrets can be created with `kubectl create secret docker-registry`.

-For configuring your PolicyServer instance, store the credentials used to access the registry in a `docker-registry` Secret.
-The secret should be created in the same namespace where you run your PolicyServer.
-This can be done with the following command:
+The secret should be created **in the same namespace where you run your PolicyServer**.
+This follows the principle of least privilege, and allows different PolicyServers to validate OCI artifacts from different registries separately.

+Creating this Secret for the PolicyServer can be done with the following command:

 ```shell
 kubectl --namespace kubewarden create secret docker-registry secret-ghcr-docker \